Home > Health & Wellness > Health Library > Healthy Eating: Cutting Unhealthy Fats From Your Diet

 can have a lot of

-saturated fat and cholesterol.
+saturated fat.
 Eating too much of

-these unhealthy fats could lead to
+this unhealthy fat could lead to

 high cholesterol and heart disease.